iagotito/dotfiles/README.md

 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_ed25519

-# I link to install my dotfiles in here, so I can use the same ones across all my users.
+# I like to install my dotfiles in here, so I can use the same ones across all my users.
 # If you prefer, you can skip this block and just to a git clone in your home or any place you like.
 sudo mkdir /srv/dotfiles
 sudo chmod 777 /srv/dotfiles